alkampfergit/personal-blog/codewrecks/content/post/old/2008/11/validate-html-input-with-linq2xml.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 This code use Linq2Xml; first of all in line 5 I create a XElement with a concatenation of a &lt;span&gt; tag and the original content of the comment.
-Then I select in line 6 all the XML nodes that have a name different from â€œbâ€,(the only permitted tag in the output).
+Then I select in line 6 all the XML nodes that have a name different from *b*,(the only permitted tag in the output).
 Then for each of the unpermitted nodes I simply add a new XML node of type XText after the node, and then remove the original node.

 If some XMLException occurs, it means that the input is not a well formed XML fragment, so I default to use the AntiXss HtmlEncode function that avoid any cross site scripting risk.